Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

 - health assessments are not the same as a health screening service

-- GPs must be satisfied that under their supervision, suitably qualified practice nurses, Aboriginal health workers and Aboriginal and Torres Strait Islander health practitioners have the necessary skills, expertise and training to:
+- GPs and non-VR MPs must be satisfied that under their supervision, suitably qualified practice nurses, Aboriginal health workers and Aboriginal and Torres Strait Islander health practitioners have the required skills, expertise and training to:

 - collect information, and

 - provide information on recommended interventions to patients, parents or carers